AIThis post was created with the assistance of artificial intelligence (AI).

 • Extensive coverage of scientific terms across disciplines

-• Portable and easy to use for quick referencing
+• Portable and easy to consult during study or research

 Cons: